tridha21/tridha21/README.md

 - Built multiple mini projects in Java and HTML/CSS

 ## 🎯 Interests
-- Cybersecurity, Web Development, Learning new tech
+- Web Development, Learning new tech
 - Drawing, Watching thrillers

 📫 **How to reach me**: tridhac210@gmail.com | www.linkedin.com/in/tridha-chand-074420233